 All good communications is planned and the first step we recommend to clients when developing an issues management and crisis communications plan is to undertake a comprehensive risk analysis.

 This involves identifying the situations that could harm your brand in the eyes of its customers, employees and other stakeholders and helps inform the development of an issues management plan.
 Potential risks include industrial accidents, product recalls, criminal activity by an employee, weather and other disaster events impacting on business continuity, activists spreading misinformation and redundancies.

-The risk analysis informs the development of a tailored issues management and crisis communications plan.
-This typically incorporates processes for recognising and reporting issues as they arise, establishing a Crisis Management Team and associated roles, determining media protocols, developing contact lists and draft media response materials, and clarifying post-crisis action steps for the main identified risks.
+An issues management plan typically incorporates processes for recognising and reporting issues as they arise, establishing a Crisis Management Team and associated roles, determining media and social media protocols, developing contact lists and draft media response materials, and clarifying post-crisis action steps for the main identified risks.

 In some instances however we know there’s no time to plan and you have to hit the ground running.

 With Convergence you’re in safe hands.
 Our consultants have helped countless individuals, companies and organisations to manage a diverse range of issues, including significant crises involving national media attention.